General Purpose Classrooms

 Students can share their own work using the podium computer and the mounted video projectors.

 Need more information?

-Whether something is broken, or if the instructor is not sure how to engage the equipment, a Media Technology Specialist is available days, nights, and weekends to respond immediately with hands-on assistance.
+Whether something is broken, or if the instructor is not sure how to engage the equipment, a Faculty & Instructional Support Specialist is available days, nights, and weekends to respond immediately with hands-on assistance.
 The Media Center location and contact number is posted on the equipment in the classrooms.

 For help in developing lesson plans using multimedia, see the Instructional Designer at your campus.
-If you need orientation to the equipment, a Media Technology Specialist at your campus is available to assist you.
+If you need orientation to the equipment, a Faculty & Instructional Support Specialist at your campus is available to assist you.